Sōkō Sagyō Ki: Design

 The design used the Type 89 I-Go medium tank chassis and hull and a few of its parts.
 It also featured other parts from various mass-production vehicles.
 The suspension was made from two blocks of four roadwheels with two return rollers and no independent forward bogie, in addition to semi-elliptical leaf springs.
 The steering sprocket was placed within the front of the vehicle, whilst the drive sprocket was placed within the rear.

 The turret was removed and replaced with a small commander cupola with fitted observational devices; two large claws used for mine clearing were placed in the front, while a winch designed to pull heavy objects was placed in the rear, and was directly powered by the engine.
 In addition, the chassis had a "tow coupling".
 The thickness of the armor was reduced to 6mm on the roof and bottom, 13mm at the sides, and 25mm at the front hull, since the vehicle was not intended for combat at the front lines.
 The vehicle weighed 13 tons and accommodated five crewmembers.

 The SS-Ki was powered by a Mitsubishi I6 diesel engine, which provided 145 horsepower at 1800 rpm, allowing the vehicle to travel at a top speed of 37 km/h; this was in conjunction with a mechanical transmission.

 Variants

-Up until 1943, 119 of these vehicles were built within six variants:
+Until 1943, 119 vehicles were built with the following variants: